-Drugs such as diuretics, sulphonylureas (used to treat diabetes), ACE inhibitors (such as captopril), heparin, NSAIDs (such as ibuprofen), tricyclic antidepressants, and vasopressin, among others, can decrease the sodium concentration within the blood.
+Drugs such as diuretics, sulphonylureas (used to treat diabetes), ACE inhibitors (such as captopril), heparin, ibuprofen (NSAIDs), carbamazepine, tricyclic antidepressants, and vasopressin, among others, can decrease the sodium concentration within the blood.

-Check with your doctor if you have any concerns about drugs you are taking and their effect on your body.
+Check with your doctor if you have any concerns about drugs or supplements you are taking and their effect on your body.

-How much salt should I eat to maintain normal sodium levels?
+How much salt should I eat to maintain normal sodium?

 Most sodium comes from table salt.
 In the UK, we take in an average of 3-4 grams (3000-4000 mg) of sodium per day.
 However, you need far less than this to meet the needs of the body.
 According to the Food Standards Agency, total daily sodium intake should not exceed 2500 mg.

-Is anyone at particular risk for low or high sodium levels?
+Is anyone at particular risk for low or high sodium?

-Should athletes pay particular attention to re-hydrating after playing sports to keep their sodium levels up?
+Should athletes pay particular attention to re-hydrating after playing sports to keep their sodium concentrations up?